jvf/dyn_sup_crash/README.md

-# Demo
+# Demo `DynamicSupervisor` crash when restarting child

-Demo to demonstrate a potential bug in `Elixir.DynamicSupervisor`.
+Example project to demonstrate a potential bug in `Elixir.DynamicSupervisor`.
 Run the following to reproduce:

 ```bash